Leon-Arno/Portfolio/README.md

-# Bootstrap 4 + WebPack 4 = Boilerplate
+# Portfolio Website

-This is a basic boilerplate using Bootstrap 4 with SCSS and WebPack, to have an easy and fast setup for new website projects to build upon.
+This is a portfolio website made with a webpack & Bootstrap-Boilerplate.
 ## Installation

 1. Clone the repository